bvasilop/MS-Leap-Resume/resume.md

 #### LinkedIn: <https://www.linkedin.com/in/bill-vasilopoulos/>

 ##
-#### -Versatile, resourceful and diligent web developer looking to join a creative team in the Seattle area.
+#### •	Versatile, resourceful and diligent web developer looking to join a creative team in the Seattle area.

-#### -Persistent troubleshooter dedicated to creating, deploying, and debugging engaging and seamlessly functional web applications, with an eagerness to enhance skills and learn new technologies.
+#### •	Persistent troubleshooter dedicated to creating, deploying, and debugging engaging and seamlessly functional web applications, with an eagerness to enhance skills and learn new technologies.

-#### -Refined relationship-building skills and experience working collaboratively with team members on joint projects.
+#### •	Refined relationship-building skills and experience working collaboratively with team members on joint projects.

-#### -Keen understanding of how to create easy-to-use, cutting edge websites and web applications utilizing HTML, CSS, JSON, AJAX, JavaScript, NPM, Node JS, Webpack and JavaScript Frameworks/Libraries.
+#### •	Keen understanding of how to create easy-to-use, cutting edge websites and web applications utilizing HTML, CSS, JSON, AJAX, JavaScript, NPM, Node JS, Webpack and JavaScript Frameworks/Libraries.
 ##
 # Experience